zhouweimin-econ/QuantMacro/Part_A/readme.md

 ---

+Guideline:

-PS1 is about approximation methods, such as Chebyshev polynomials;
+PS1: multivariate and univariate approximation methods, such as Chebyshev polynomials;

-PS2 is to constructing different measure of Labor Share in US, UK, and Japan;
+PS2: different measure of Labor Share in US, UK, and Japan;

 PS3:
 - compute different set-up in an infinite periods of Representative Agent economy;
-- 2-period Heterogeneous Agent economy with different initial wealth and productivity shocks. ( In the HA, we are required to compute GE, hence, need an interest rate to clear the asset market.)
+- (Root-finding Algorithm) 2-period Heterogeneous Agent economy with different initial wealth and productivity shocks. ( In the HA, we are required to compute GE, hence, need an interest rate to clear the asset market.)

 PS4 is Value Function Iteration in both Deterministic and Stochastic Growth Model.
 - updated: added Tax part.